For a while now, both Bones and His Heir have been haunting me.

 Though, I still hope that you all will enjoy. :)

 Disclaimer: I do not own One Piece, but plot and OCs are mine.

-The cyborg that they had fought at Thriller Bark had used his devil fruit powers and made each of them disappear without a trance before they could even make it back to Sunny.
-The only reason she was still with Luffy was because he grabbed hold of her screaming he wasn't going to lose the last of his friends, and crew, right before his eyes.
+The cyborg that they had confronted at Thriller Bark, the Shichibukai Kuma, used his devil fruit powers to scatter the crew, making each and every one of them disappear without a trace.
+The only reason she was still with Luffy was because he grabbed a hold of her, screaming at the top of his lung he wasn't going to lose the last of his friends.

 After that, everything was a blur.

 The next thing she knew, her captain was gone and she was surrounded by a strange group of intimidating women.

 They were all dressed for the harsh heat: lightly and with barely anything.
 They had warm expressions on their features, yet the boa-constrictors around their necks made her wary.
 When she timidly asked about her captain's whereabouts, they were kind of enough to explain the story, and what a story it had been.